mikedavies-dev/algo2.js/README.md

-﻿# Data Structures / Algorithms for Node.js
+﻿## Data Structures / Algorithms for Node.js

+A collection of data structures and algorithms for JavaScript

 ## Installation